 Documenting June: Photographing HIV/AIDS-related events, capturing history in the making

-For example, what interest me the most is documenting HIV/AIDS, as well as the LGBTQ communities.
+For example, what interest me the most is documenting HIV and AIDS, as well as the LGBTQ communities.

 Because of the subjects that I usually cover, June is a pretty busy month for me.
 And I like it that way.